- Course Number:

 - Special Fee:

 Course DescriptionOverviews discrete semiconductor devices - diodes, BJTs, and FETs - and operational amplifiers.
 DC models as well as frequency response, bandwidth/rise time relationships, and performance criteria are emphasized.
 Labs emphasize circuit construction and include simulation of amplifier circuits.
-Prerequisite: MT 112.
+Prerequisites: MT 112.
+Audit available.

 Intended Outcomes for the course